TheMonk2121/ai-dev-tasks/600_archives/legacy-integrations/mistral7b_instruct_integration_guide.md

 # Mistral 7B Instruct Integration Guide (Legacy/Alternative)

-> ⚠️ **Note: This guide is for legacy/alternative setup.
-The current system uses Cursor Native AI as the primary foundation.**
+> ⚠️ Archived for historical reference.
+The active system uses Cursor Native AI as the primary foundation.
+For current guidance, see `400_system-overview.md` and `202_setup-requirements.md`.

 ## 1. Overview